-ICE also made other changes to reduce requirements and qualifications for designated 287(g) officers, eliminated details on required training and background checks, and got rid of the requirement that individual officers make a 2-year commitment, allowing LEAs more flexibility to move officers in and out of the 287(g) program.
+ICE also made other more administrative changes to the MOUs and related procedures.
+These include changes to reduce requirements and qualifications for designated 287(g) officers, eliminating details on required training and background checks, and getting rid of the requirement that individual officers make a 2-year commitment, allowing LEAs more flexibility to move officers in and out of the 287(g) program.
 ICE also took on payment responsibility for the travel and expenses of local officers during the training program.
 Previously the local LEA partner was responsible for paying those costs.
-Additionally, ICE added procedures to protect the LEA's ability to continue the 287(g) program even in light of serious misconduct or violations.